radswn/t2r2/README.md

 If running for the first time, it will take several minutes to build the image and start the container.
 Click `show logs` to monitor the process.

-If no errors appear (bold assumption), a new window should open with *Dev Container: Enginora project* in the bottom-left corner.
+If no errors appear (bold assumption), a new window should open with *Dev Container: T2R2 project* in the bottom-left corner.

 ### Notes on further use and image rebuilding